HimanshuAryaa/Tutedude-Python-Assignments/assignment4/README.md

 # Assignment 4: Files, Exceptions, and Errors in Python

-## Module 5: Files, Exceptions, and Errors in Python
+## Files, Exceptions, and Errors in Python

 This assignment contains two tasks focusing on file handling operations and implementing proper exception handling in Python.